PS-anon/PS-anon.github.io/content/about/_index.md

 ## About PS's cyber security life
 PS started to work on cyber security at the age of 13 when he got bored of coding
-He started with simple things and worked his was up to bug bounty , where he started making some money(I will release one day a blog post on how to get started on bug bounty) I am 100% that at the time I started bb I was in the top 3 yougest hunters, after some time , PS had to quit bug bounty because of school , he was really behind stuff there and I was putting to much work on bug bounty , after finishing the school stuff and getting big grades I returned to cyber security.
+He started with simple things and worked his way up to bug bounty , where he started making some money(I will release one day a blog post on how to get started on bug bounty) I am 100% that at the time I started bb I was in the top 3 yougest hunters, after some time , PS had to quit bug bounty because of school , he was really behind stuff there and I was putting to much work on bug bounty , after finishing the school stuff and getting big grades I returned to cyber security.
 There PS started on learning CTFs, I was never good at CTFs mostly because of the mentality that the app is already vuln to something and your creativity goes mostly on a limited scale , which is cool but I much prefer the bug bounty mentality, is just you and the app, a hole app not just a part of it.
 Shortly after starting CTFs I was lucky enough to join the CODWER team , which is one of the best teams :D , I feel that my skills had greatly improved in a really short period of time.
 Let's not forget about Hackthebox where you have to hack machines , which is cool too , but still the CTF style XD.